platypusmuerte/atlasdefaults/README.md

 # atlasdefaults
-This will overwrite Atlas server files in the ShooterGame/Saved directory.
+This will overwrite or update Atlas server files in the ShooterGame/Saved directory.
 Its intention is to simplify the process of updating a Game.ini in each of the grids, as the DefaultGame.ini should not be used.

 ## Usage
 **npm install**